 In the dark realm of the World Wide Web, sexual fantasies get a free hand, sans the restrictions of socially-approved codes and mores.
 There is almost a guilty pleasure to the act.
 This is what makes sexting so complicated.
 If there was a debate on the burning question – is sexting cheating or is it just harmless fun – you will find plenty of advocates on both sides of the fence!
 Does sexting lead to affairs – again, it’s anybody’s guess.

 In a previous era, the dos and don’ts in a marriage or committed relationship were fairly easy to negotiate.
 You had to remain loyal to your partner, and if either one of them was caught cheating, it meant the end of the road for the couple.

 Exclusivity was the hallmark of a committed relationship and if there were problems, you were expected to either try and work them out or separate.
 Going into the arms of another man or woman was a strict no-no. The internet was also less pervasive and you weren’t left wondering, ‘is my husband sending inappropriate text messages?’

 Things got a bit complicated when counselors and social scientists began wondering if emotional infidelity was considered to be cheating.
 If you were married but fantasized about another man or woman or got emotionally close to another person, would it be called cheating even if there was no sex involved?
 Was a physical relation the only benchmark of fidelity?’

 The jury is still out on these dilemmas.
-But fact is that many a marriage, over the years, has survived emotional attachment to somebody other than your legally wedded spouse.
+But the fact is that many a marriage, over the years, has survived emotional attachment to somebody other than their legally wedded spouse.
 Strangely, the pain associated with the physical act of sex is considered cheating more than an emotional bond.